1. What exactly do you know about the security of a block?

 5. After the block is validated, it is distributed to all nodes through the network.
 Each node adds the block to the majority blockchain.

-Blocks in a Blockchain contain transactional data that must be secure, tamper proof and maintained in a chronological order.
+Answer: Blocks in a Blockchain contain transactional data that must be secure, tamper-proof and maintained in chronological order.
 Blockchain uses Merkle trees to achieve these requirements.

-The transactions in a block are hashed and and encoded into a Merkle tree.
+The transactions in a block are hashed and encoded into a Merkle tree.

 Interview: Azeem Malik, Business Development – IBM Food Trust, IBM Blockchain

 Future Food-Tech New York spoke to Azeem Malik, Business Development of IBM Food Trust, IBM Blockchain about the company’s blockchain strategies, opportunities for food businesses incorporating blockchain into their system and success stories that have impacted the food industry.